yummy314159265/EmployeeTracker/README.md

   ## Usage

-  Use the command node index.js within the root folder of the application to run Employee Tracker
+  Use the command 'node index.js' within the root folder of the application to run Employee Tracker

   ## Credits